Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-1.md

 ### Preconditions

 We know the role.
-Database contains current employee salary data.
+Database contains city and country population data.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available to give to someone who wants the data for people living in cities and those who don't in a country.

 ### Failed End Condition